neilsteven1997/cybersecurity/writeups/shells-overview_tryhackme_2026-03-09.md

 - Exploit the command injection vulnerability on the application at <MACHINE_IP>:8081
 - Exploit the unrestricted file upload vulnerability on the application at <MACHINE_IP>:8082
 - Retrieve the flag in THM{} format using either the attack box split-screen or VPN connection
+- use known ports used by other applications like 53, 80, 8080, 443, 139, or 445 to blend the reverse shell with legitimate traffic and avoid detection.

 ---